SaiSuneelBondada/Modus_ETP_Assignment_by_Suneel/README.md

 ## 🗒 7.
 Assumptions

-- AKS cluster exists and ready to use.
+- AKS cluster exists and is ready to use
+- AKS has permissions to use the AKV

 ---